This information is for people renting privately in Northern Ireland.

 - fixed term tenancy - your landlord can only give you notice to quit during a fixed term if they can show that you have broken the tenancy agreement

 In all cases, your landlord must give you the right amount of notice to end your tenancy.
+A landlord sending a valid notice to quit is only the first step in ending the tenancy.

 If you’ve lived in your home: